lucia-auth/lucia/documentation/src/pages/reference/api/server-api.md

 ### `getSessionUser()`

-Gets the user of an access token.
+Validates the access token, and gets the user of the session.

 ```ts
 const getSessionUser: (accessToken: userId) => Promise<User>;